bittucreator/FKbounce/AZURE_SETUP_COMPLETE.md

-# ✅ Azure Setup Complete!
+# ✅ Azure Setup Complete

 Your Azure Function App for email verification workers has been successfully deployed.